- What is a motivation letter?

 - What do the members of the admissions panel dislike?

-- What do members like the admissions committee like?
+- What do members of the admissions committee like?

 - Preparation of the content